 Technically, Valentia is no longer an island because it is connected to the mainland by the Maurice O’Neill Memorial Bridge at Portmagee since 1971.

 Valentia Island, despite being easily accessible is still not that touristy and crowded during peak season, and is said to have one of the best sunset views in Ireland.
-It is also one of the best islands to visit in Ireland.
+It is also one of the best islands and the best towns to visit in Ireland.

 Roads here are quite narrow, so visitors are encouraged to explore Valentia on foot to really enjoy the unique scenery.
 The island vibe is relaxed and peaceful, with friendly locals and sights that are still unspoiled.